 The look of your online ordering site is almost as important as its functionality.
 If someone clicks onto your site and is taken aback by the bland, unprofessional, or confusing design of the site, they are likely to click away without ordering anything.

 That’s why it’s important to have an ordering site that is equal parts gorgeous and intuitive.
 Here’s a great example of how it's done:

 How can customers pay for your food online?
 Can they pay at the door with a card?
 Can they pay online beforehand with a credit or debit card?
 What about gift cards?
 These are all important questions to ask.
 Payment options can have a huge impact on how user-friendly your online ordering is going to be.
 SpeedLine Pay™ is an app that connects to a mobile card reader to take payments at the customer's door, curbside, or at the table.

 Try to enable as many payment options as possible for any customer putting in an order online.
 But make sure above all else that you have the proper payment technology to keep your customer data secure.

-There are plenty of other smaller features that an online ordering site should have, which make a huge difference in the user experience.
-For example, having real-time updates on the cart total ensures that your customers aren’t taken off-guard by the order total when they go to checkout.
+There are plenty of other smaller features that an online ordering site should have that make a huge difference in the user experience.
+For example, having real-time updates on the cart prices ensures that your customers aren’t taken off-guard by changes to the order total when they check out.

 Your site should also utilize automatic upselling techniques, which can help increase the average price of every order by 10-20%.
 Not nearly enough restaurants use upselling for online ordering, which is just leaving money on the virtual table.
 Even just having a simple pop-up suggesting a drink or dessert to complete a meal, which is something that only 36% of restaurants do, can lead to significantly more revenue with each online order.